shinrich/amc-ts-docs/ssl-api.en.rst

 .. c:type:: TSSslVConn

    An SSL connection.
-It is a subclass of :c:type:`TSVConn` and can be used as one.
+It is a subclass of :c:type:`TSVConn` and can be successfully case to that type.

 .. c:type:: TSSslVConnOp